 it would be impossible to explain it all here.
 However, you may want

-the character Control-h, which we call "the Help character"
+Control-h, which is called "the Help character".

-To use the HELP features, type the C-h character, and then a
+To use the Help features, type the C-h character, and then a

 character saying what kind of help you want.
 If you are REALLY lost,

 type C-h ? and Emacs will tell you what kinds of help it can give.